 NCTC programs are short-term and offered as needed according to regional business and industry demand.
 Readmission into a NCTC program after dismissal is not guaranteed.
-Before registering for a subsequent NCTC program following a formal dismissal, the student must submit an appeal to the Continuing Education director.
+Before registering for a subsequent NCTC program following a formal dismissal, the student must submit an appeal to the Community Education director.

 The College recognizes the importance of sustainability literacy, which according to the United Nations is “the knowledge, skills, and mindsets that allow individuals to become deeply committed to building a sustainable future and assisting in making informed and effective decisions to this end.”